 Root canal therapy has a reputation for being painful.
 But in reality, the therapy is used to alleviate the pain often associated with inner tooth infections.
 When you visit Aesthetic Dentistry Associates, our dentists will administer an anesthetic to help keep you comfortable during your procedure.
 We will also provide you with post-op instructions to help you heal and recover properly from your treatment.
 Most patients describe root canal therapy as being no more uncomfortable than receiving a normal filling.

 If you have a toothache or are experiencing other dental discomfort, we invite you to contact Drs.
-Umansky, Nikmard and Goldsmith as quickly as possible.
+Umansky and Nikmard as quickly as possible.
 The sooner the issue is treated, the sooner your oral health can be restored.
 Please call our office today at 281-446-4700 to learn more about root canal therapy in Humble, Texas.